dfirtrack/dfirtrack/README.md

     * Markdown for entries (one entry per system(report)).
 * Exporter
     * Markdown for so-called system reports (for use in a [MkDocs](https://www.mkdocs.org/) structure),
-    * Spreadsheet (CSV and XLS),
+    * Spreadsheet (CSV and XLS).

-    * LaTeX (planned).
+A list of feature ideas is maintained in the [Wiki](https://github.com/stuhli/dfirtrack/wiki/Roadmap).

 ## Installation and dependencies

-DFIRTrack is developed for deploying on **Debian Stretch** or **Ubuntu 16.04**.
-Other *Debian* based distributions or versions may work but were not tested yet.
+DFIRTrack is developed for deploying on **Debian** or **Ubuntu**.
+Other distributions may work but were not tested yet.
 At the moment the project will be focused on Ubuntu LTS and Debian releases.

-For fast and uncomplicated installation on a dedicated server including all dependencies an [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role was written (available [here](https://github.com/stuhli/dfirtrack_ansible)).
+For fast and uncomplicated installation on a dedicated server including all dependencies an (deprecated) [Ansible](https://docs.ansible.com/ansible/latest/) playbook and role was written (available [here](https://github.com/stuhli/dfirtrack_ansible)).
 For testing a docker environment was prepared (see below).

 For a minimal setup the following dependencies are needed: